krattan406/workshops/1_MongoDB/README.md

 # Usage

-1) Copy the cookook to your virtualBox running CentOs 7 and
+1) Copy the cookook to your virtualBox running CentOs 7 and ChefDk kit ver 2.4.17.
-2) login as root
+2) login as root.
-3) Change working directory to <base dir>/cookbooks/mongodb
+3) Change working directory to <base dir where you copied the cookbook>/cookbooks/mongodb.
 4) Run mongo install cookbook :
 	sudo chef-client --local-mode recipes/default.rb
 5) login mongo shell: